 We know that as a busy business owner, marketing your salon may seem like just another task on your long to-do list.
 Rest assured, it doesn’t have to be as daunting as it may seem.
 With a roadmap and some salon marketing tips and strategies, you can be on your way to increasing revenue faster than you can say “blowout.”
 Every business is different, so we hope you can use these general guidelines and beauty salon marketing ideas and mold them so they’re right for your specific situation.

-Consider setting incremental goals.
-Maybe in your first three months you’d like to increase bookings by 15%, but you’d like to increase bookings by 30% year-over-year (YoY).
+Consider setting specific & measurable incremental goals.
+Maybe in your first three months, you’d like to increase bookings by 15%, but you’d like to increase bookings by 30% year-over-year (YoY).
 Setting incremental goals lets you pace yourself and keeps you motivated for the long haul, so it doesn’t feel like an all-or-nothing endeavor.

 When you brainstorm goals, don’t hold back from writing down your most aspirational beauty salon marketing ideas.
 Even if they don’t feel attainable yet, they can help you decide what goals you need to set now in order to reach them in the future.